 Here’s last year’s post for comparison:

-I use all the major browsers:
+I use most major browsers:

 – Edge – mainly for logging into my production tenant

 – Edge Insider – will soon become my major production browser and is used for production and business websites, like reading Microsoft docs.

 – Chrome – I am minimising/eliminating my use of this on existing machines and not installing on any new machines.
 I want to move away from Chrome totally as soon as possible and get it off all my machines.

 – Brave – I have become increasingly concerned about the surreptitious tracking that many sites perform, especially when it comes to social media sites.
 I therefore now do all my ‘random browsing’, searching and viewing of social media sites.
 I became aware of the extent of tracking when I was adjusting the security settings in Edge Insider and found the following:

 Made me realise that I probably need to take this ‘do not track’ stuff more seriously!

 – Firefox – I occasionally use this for testing or isolation but less so now thanks to profiles in Edge Insider.